The-Kara-System/tks-essentials/README.md

 ### Installation as Consuming Developer

-Simply run: `pip install fa-essentials`
+Simply run: `pip install tks-essentials`

-Import in modules without the dash (e.g.): `from faessentials.globallogger import GlobalLogger`
+Import in modules without the dash (e.g.): `from tksessentials.globallogger import GlobalLogger`

 ### Setup as Contributor
 Create the virtul environment: